devendranaga/nwos/README.md

 ## netwd

-[ ] Fix invalid free or no free of parsed_pkt buffers. (ref counting) [ ] Fix packet_buf allocation as a single large pointer.
+- [ ] Fix invalid free or no free of parsed_pkt buffers. (ref counting)
+- [ ] Fix packet_buf allocation as a single large pointer.
-[ ] Fix packet_buf free or no free. (ref counting)
+- [ ] Fix packet_buf free or no free. (ref counting)
-[ ] Cli interface for the netwd for configuration and statistics dumping [ ] enable logging to console via the config
+- [ ] Cli interface for the netwd for configuration and statistics dumping
+- [ ] enable logging to console via the config
-[ ] enable mmap based file writing
+- [ ] enable mmap based file writing
-[ ] enable pcap to write files via mmap
+- [ ] enable pcap to write files via mmap
-[ ] during initialization of an interface, if the ip address is already given in the configuration, set it.
+- [ ] during initialization of an interface, if the ip address is already given in the configuration, set it.
-[ ] enable configuration to bypass icmp checksum.
+- [ ] enable configuration to bypass icmp checksum.
-[ ] rewrite the hash table to C++ implementation.
+- [ ] rewrite the hash table to C++ implementation.
+- [ ] implement LLDP parsing

+### MACsec

+- [ ] MACsec header definitions

 ## pktgen

-[ ] Generate ICMP messages
+- [ ] Generate ICMP messages
-[ ] Perform arping
+- [ ] Perform arping